Specialise in Astronomy and Astrophysics

 Research Groups and Research Focus

-The research at AIU is focused on terra astronomy, stellar astronomy and the study of discs and planets.
-The study programme offers you a specialisation in observatory astrophysics with focus on terra and stellar astrophysics, whereas the specialisation in theoretical astrophysics focuses on the discs and planets.
+Research at AIU is covering terra astronomy, stellar astrophysics, and the study of planets, discs, and their building blocks.
+The study programme offers you two possible specialisations: in observational astrophysics with a focus on terra and stellar astronomy, or in theoretical astrophysics with a focus on discs and planets.

 Study Astronomical Events by Exploring Terrestial Data

-The research group Terra-Astronomy de relies on various kinds of archived data to study solar and other cosmic events and how they influenced life on earth.
-In particular, research involves working with written, drawn and oral archives, and studying the history of astronomy in order to understand the past evolution our Sun and other stars as well as their interaction with the Earth, and to make better predictions of future events, both solar and cosmic.
+The research group on Terra Astronomy de uses various kinds of archival data to study solar and other cosmic events and how they influenced earth.
+In particular, research involves working with historical catalogs, texts, and illustrations, as well as fossil and biological records (such as tree rings) to understand the past activity of our Sun and other stars, and to make better predictions of future events.

-The research group Stellar Astrophysics observes and studies the properties of smaller stellar objects.
-Using direct and indirect methods of observation, they search for substellar companions, nearby but isolated neutron stars, and study the formation of stars with low and high masses.
+The research group on Stellar Astrophysics studies the properties of stars.
+Using direct and indirect methods of observation, they search for nearby isolated neutron stars and their former companions as well as stars in multiple systems, but also for substellar companions like planets and brown dwarfs.

-The research group Disks and Planets studies the intricate dynamics and interactions of dust, debris, planets and other smaller objects in planetary systems.
-By analysing these complex systems subject to gravitational and non-gravitational forces, an understanding of the early stages of planetary system formation may be understood better.
+The research group on Disks and Planets studies the intricate dynamics and interactions of dust, asteroids, planets and other small objects in planetary systems.
+By analysing these complex systems subject to gravitational and non-gravitational forces, planetary system can be understood better on all their stages of evolution.

 Work at the Thuringian State Observatory